nham/math_notes/notes/reals/notes.md

 ## Compact subsets of $\mathbb{R}^n$
 $S \subseteq \mathbb{R}^n$ is compact iff it is closed and bounded.

 *Proof:* Every compact set is closed and bounded.
-Conversely, for any space that obeys the Bolzano-Weierstrass property, a bounded subset is totally bounded, and a closed subset is complete as a metric space, so a closed, bounded subset is complete and totally bounded, hence compact.
+Conversely, for any space that obeys the Bolzano-Weierstrass property has, equivalently, that the space is complete and every bounded subset is totally bounded.
+Every closed subset of a complete metric space is complete as a subspace, and every bounded subset is totally bounded, so a bounded, closed subset is complete and totally bounded, whichis equivalent to being compact.

 ## Continuous, real-valued functions on compact spaces attain maximum/minimum